kauedg/symbiote-detection/README.md

 # Symbiote Malware Detection
-Guidelines for detecting and disabling Symbiote malware on Linux
+Guidelines for detecting and disabling Symbiote malware on Linux.
+Check [this article](https://blogs.blackberry.com/en/2022/06/symbiote-a-new-nearly-impossible-to-detect-linux-threat) for other filenames used and more detailed information.

 ## First steps
 Due to the malware's ability to tamper syscalls by hooking system libraries, you can't rely on dynamically compiled tools (e.g. your regular `ls`, `find` and such).
 Download the [pre-compiled and static linked busybox](https://busybox.net/downloads/binaries/) to workaround this problem: